 Before your train arrives in Sturtevant

 Typically, the northbound trains (to Milwaukee) operate on Track One, which is the farthest from the station.
 Passengers must use the bridge to cross this track.
-The southbound train to Chicago usually arrives on Track Two, which is closest to the station.
+The southbound train to Chicago usually arrives on Track Two, closest to the station.

 However, CPKS Railroad’s dispatch decisions may require Hiawatha and Borealis trains to use either track.